 G2 (Second Year) Candidacy Examination

 Qualification for the dissertation research project begins with the Candidacy Examination at the beginning of the G2 year.
 Each student is assigned an Examination Committee of three faculty members who administer the exam–a brief oral presentation and defense of the student’s dissertation research proposal.
 In addition, the committee may challenge the student on course work, readings, and other required knowledge in his or her field.
-Students must pass the Candidacy Examination by the end of the G2 fall semester in order to meet satisfactory progress requirements.
+Students must pass the Candidacy Examination by the end of the G2 year in order to meet satisfactory progress requirements.

 Dissertation Advisory Committee